 ShanghaiTech Automation and Robotics Lab - STAR Lab is dedicated to research on intelligent and novel algorithms, software and also hardware for various robotic applications.
 It was found in August 2014 by Prof. Sören Schwertfeger of the School of Information Science and Technology of ShanghaiTech University.
 The lab is dedicated to excellence in research and teaching in robotics and is part of the STAR Center.
+Additionally Prof. Schwertfeger and the STAR Lab are part of the Shanghai Institute of Fog Computing Technology (SHIFT).
 If you are interested in joining or visiting the lab, please refer to the respective advertisement on the openings page.

 Between March 31st and April 4th 2017 the STAR Rescue Team participated at RoboCup Resce China 2017 in Rizhao, Shandong.
 We went there with our very early prototype of a very small and cheap rescuerobot that is controlled via a smartphone.
 We achieved all our goals: Learn about RoboCup Rescue, test our robot, score more than 0 points and have fun.
 We worked very hard and made very nice progress.
 See some impressions below: